 A: Our ActBlue page makes it easier to contribute to all (or any subset that you like) at once, and it's a secure and easy way to give.
 And because we are relentlessly monitoring the funding gaps of our beneficiaries, when you contribute through the Walk the Walk USA ActBlue page, you'll know that your investment is going to places that need it most.

 Q: What do you mean "monitoring the funding gaps"?

 A: Unlike many political fundraising initiatives, we remain focused on ensuring that all contributions go where they will have the most impact.
 When we select a beneficiary to fund, we review their voter program budget gaps.
 We stay in close contact and monitor how close we are to meeting their targets.
-As soon as a beneficiary is fully funded, we move to a new organization in need.
+As soon as the initiatives we've identified and committed to are fully funded, we move to a new organization in need.

-Q: Why would I donate to Walk the Walk?
+Q: Why would I donate to Walk the Walk USA?

-A: You are not donating to Walk the Walk.
-We are an all-volunteer group, and we do not accept contributions directly.
-Via our ActBlue page, all donations are allocated directly to the grassroots organizations we're supporting.
+A: You are not donating to Walk the Walk USA.
+We are an all-volunteer group, and via our ActBlue page, donations are allocated directly to the grassroots organizations we're supporting.